Firefighters Battle Forest Blaze Near Athens Suburbs - UrduPoint

 Firefighters Battle Forest Blaze Near Athens Suburbs

-A fire scorched forests at the base of Mount Penteli north of Athens Tuesday and was approaching the surrounding suburbs, firefighters and local authorities said
+A fire scorched forests at the base of Mount Penteli north of Athens on Tuesday, threatening suburbs but without causing casualties, firefighters and local authorities said

-Athens, (APP - UrduPoint / Pakistan Point News - 27th Jul, 2021 ) :A fire scorched forests at the base of Mount Penteli north of Athens Tuesday and was approaching the surrounding suburbs, firefighters and local authorities said.
+Athens, (APP - UrduPoint / Pakistan Point News - 27th Jul, 2021 ) :A fire scorched forests at the base of Mount Penteli north of Athens on Tuesday, threatening suburbs but without causing casualties, firefighters and local authorities said.

-Authorities have sent alerts to mobile phones of residents of the affected area, warning them to "be ready to follow instructions," but had not issued any evacuation orders.
+Four people were arrested and an investigation is "under way" to determine the origin of the fire, Deputy Civil Protection Minister Nikos Hardalias said on state television ERT.

-"No one is in danger," a spokesman for the firefighters, Vassilis Vathrakoyannis, told Skai radio.
+The fire, which broke out late morning and was still burning on Tuesday afternoon, caused "damage" to homes, said Yannis Kalafatelis, the mayor of Dionysos, one of the areas threatened by the blaze.

-Earlier, the mayor of the town of Dionysos told the same station that "the fire is out of control" while his counterpart in the town of Penteli, Dimitra Kehaya, said that the blaze had spread across "several kilometres".
+A total of 141 firefighters were mobilised, backed by 10 helicopters and eight firefighting planes, according to the fire service, which said strong winds were complicating operations.

-ERT public television interrupted its programming for live coverage of the fire, the fumes of which reached central Athens, some 30 kilometres (19 miles) away where temperatures hovered at 38 Celsius (100 Fahrenheit) on Tuesday.
+Smoke was billowing from the roofs of two houses and a car had been burned out, an AFP photographer said.

-Some 74 firefighters, backed by five helicopters and five planes equipped for dropping water were battling to contain the blaze, but their efforts were complicated by the 38 kilometre (24 mile) per hour winds.
+ERT public television interrupted its programming for live coverage of the fire, the fumes of which reached central Athens, about 30 kilometres (20 miles) away where temperatures hovered at 38 Celsius (100 Fahrenheit) on Tuesday.

 Forest fires regularly erupt in Greece during the summer months, including around Mount Penteli.